-Each month explore a featured essay from Evolve alongside a discussion and study guide.
+Explore featured essays from Evolve with our discussion and study guides.
 Created with adult education in mind, these resources offer framing materials, group exercises and prompts which you can tailor to your community’s needs.
 Join groundbreaking Jewish conversations about urgent issues of our day.

 Rabbis Jessica Rosenberg and Mackenzie Reynolds, Jews & White Privilege